-Brain Research Institute has its roots in Niigata Neurological Research Society established in 1938.
+Brain Research Institute has its roots in Niigata Society for Neuroscience Research established in 1938.

 The research group provided a platform for information exchange to basic medical scientists and clinical practitioners who both have strong interest in neuroscience at the time, and raised motivation for joint research.

 The group was eventually acknowledged its solid performance in on-campus joint research, the national government gave approval to the establishment of Research Facility of Neurosurgery at Niigata University Medical School in 1957.
 While there were already brain research facilities at other universities at the time, Niigata University was expected to establish a facility giving an emphasis on clinical practice.